Lagertonne/ahpi/README.md

 ...
 ```
 In this case "Heusingerstr." is the right street name you should use.
 The script will show indefinable errors in case something is wrong.

+# Usage as a library

+Simply import the ahpi.py in your python project.
+You can then use `ahpi.get_abholungen(gemeinde, street, hausnr)` from inside your python script and get a dictionary with all trash pickups